 Hi, all!

 This week, we got some big news about the immigration reform bill.
-It's a little wonky, but it's so great that I couldn't wait to share it with you.
+It's a little wonky, but it's so great that I couldn't wait to share it with you."Hi, all!"

 First of all, the logo at the top gives the email an official and professional feel, yet the casual opening—with the brief and friendly “Hi,” “all,” and perhaps especially the exclamation point—invites the audience to feel at ease and get excited about what will follow.
 Excitement is contagious, as long as it’s not over the top, and I assume here that by expressing excitement the authors want readers to feel excitement.
 The authors seem sincere in that they really believe what follows, and who wouldn’t be excited after finding out the facts that follow?
 This excitement is all over the email and is manifest at the end of the first paragraph with, "it's so great that I couldn't wait to share it with you."